 From Final Fantasy IX, Zidane's Soul Blade move, which gives the target the status effect of the weapon equipped with 100% success rate (barring immunities).
 With the Masamune equipped, which has the Doom status effect, all you have to do is survive until the countdown runs out.

 Kimahri's Doom Overdrive has a 100% success rate (again, barring immunities).
 Kimahri's Thrust Kick and Auron's Shooting Star Overdrives knock enemies right out of the battle.
 There's also Anima's Pain ability, which causes Death, and Yojimbo's Zanmato (NOT an Overdrive, despite what many people think) which instantly wins the battle for you and works on ANYTHING, even bosses.
 You have to pay a redonculous amount of Gil to make him use it in some cases, though.
-Lastly, many abilities can be customised with Deathstrike or Stonestrike, which pretty much kills ANY enemy that doesn't have immunity to Death or Petrification with one hit.
+Lastly, many abilities can be customised with Deathstrike or Stonestrike, whichkills any enemy that doesn't have immunity to Death or Petrification with one hit.
 It also make catching many monsters much easier.

 The "Roulette" Blue Magic, which chooses one victim among all the current combatants.
 Unblockable, but doesn't kill the undead (they regenerate, as it's an "instant death" effect).

 Aside from Death spells and Zantetsuken, Final Fantasy IV has Globe/Object 199, which usually does profane amounts of damage instead of inflicting instant death.
 It's just the damage tends to be in excess of however much HP the target is expected to have, so it achieves the same effect.
 This is the reason you keep the Attack Node (Defense Node in the DS version instead) alive and blast away at the CPU once its counterpart is slagged.